 A CS grade may be assigned at the discretion of the instructor, if the student has demonstrated satisfactory progress in the course at the time the grade is assigned.
 Instructors may assess satisfactory progress via 1) the student's attendance throughout the semester, 2) number of assignments submitted and 3) and evidence of some improvement in skills from the beginning of the course to the end.

-Prince George campus only; contact other campuses for specific dates.
+For the Prince George campus only; contact other campuses for their dates.

-- January 6 April 24, 2020
+- · January 11 April 30, 2021

-- Exams April 16 24, 2020
+- Exams April 22 30, 2021

-- Break February 17 21, 2020
+- Break February 15 19, 2020

 ACCESS PROGRAM

 (Academic Upgrading)